DefTruth/torchlm/README.md

-# TorchAug
+# LandmarksAug
-💎 A PyTorch style data augmentation library for image, landmarks, detection, segmentation and matting.
+💎A PyTorch style data augmentation library landmarks detection, Compatible with TF and Keras.